OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ![Obtaining image base address using Ghidra](Images/Chapters/0x06c/debugging_ghidra_image_base_address.png "Obtaining image base address using Ghidra")

-From our previous analysis in "[Manual (Reversed) Code Review](#manual-reversed-code-review)" section, in the UnCrackable Level 1 application, the value of the hidden string is stored in a label with *hidden* flag set.
-In the disassembly, the text value of this label is stored in register `X21`, `mov`d from `X0`, at offset `0x100004520`.
-This is our first address, _breakpoint offset_.
+From our previous analysis of the UnCrackable Level 1 application in "[Manual (Reversed) Code Review](#manual-reversed-code-review)" section, the value of the hidden string is stored in a label with the `hidden` flag set.
+In the disassembly, the text value of this label is stored in register `X21`, stored via `mov` from `X0`, at offset `0x100004520`.
+This is our _breakpoint offset_.

 ![Breakpoint address using Ghidra](Images/Chapters/0x06c/debugging_ghidra_breakpoint.png "Breakpoint address using Ghidra")